Sour cream is one of those ingredients that makes just about anything taste better.

 Try my friend Devon’s Blueberry Sour Cream Muffins or my own Sour Cream Strawberry Shortcakes!

-Sour cream sure is one ingredient with so many possibilities!
+Sour cream has so many possibilities!

 Raw Sour Cream